 Outlets (types of outlets)

-with eight v-shaped veins fixed to the outside.
-The revolving wheel
+veins fixed to the outside.
+The revolving wheel measures flow from

-the majority of outlets to be upgraded under PIIOP.
-Typically these
+outlets to be upgraded under PIIOP.
+Typically these outlets will be

-and control gate designed by Rubicon Water to regulate flow in open
+designed by Rubicon Water to regulate flow in open channels.
+Flow

-channels.
-Flow measurement, precise motor control, power supply and
+measurement, precise motor control, power supply and radio

-radio telecommunications are fully integrated in a single device.
+telecommunications are fully integrated in a single device.
+In

 gate's own measurements of upstream water level, downstream water